All Products

 Cluster ID

-The password of the database account for the destination cluster.
+Password for the database account of the destination cluster

-In the Source Objects section, select the objects that you want to synchronize, click the image icon to move the objects to the Selected Objects section, and then click Next: Configure Database and Table Fields.
+In the Source Objects section, select the databases or tables to synchronize.
+Click image to move them to the Selected Objects section.

 image